vgrichina/web4-deploy/README.md

 See example smart contract: https://github.com/vgrichina/web4/blob/main/contract/assembly/index.ts

+You can also use defaulr smart contract for reference: https://github.com/vgrichina/web4-min-contract

 ## Roadmap

 - [x] Make sure every uploaded file is hot on IPFS gateways
 - [x] Deploy default smart contract with `web4_setStaticUrl` method
 - [x] Allow to pass NEAR account and private key in environment variables
 - [ ] More robust CLI interface with both options and environment variables support
-- [ ] Allow storing files directly on chain
+- [x] Allow storing files directly on chain
 - [ ] Support other storage providers?